 Is MiXFits natural or organic?

-We can say MiXFits is both natural and organic.
-“Natural” is not defined by the FDA, meaning it is a marketing term that be defined in lots of ways.
+“Natural” is not defined by the FDA, meaning it is a marketing term that can be defined in lots of ways.
 “Organic” isn’t defined by the FDA for cosmetics.
-While we can say MiXFits is “natural” in the sense that our products have simple, buildable formulas that let you choose what you wear, the ingredients do not necessarily occur in nature (nor would you want them to for makeup use), and we could say MiXFits is “organic” because the ingredients we use are cultivated without pesticides or hormones, but we’re talking about mostly inert minerals and man-made materials.
-Therefore, we opt to not be confusing or manipulative, and we don’t claim to be either natural or organic.
+We opt to not be confusing or manipulative, and we don’t claim to be either natural or organic.
 Instead, we are working hard to offer customization options so you have control over what you put on your skin, whatever your preference.

 Are some Colors stronger than others?